Pauline McNeill: Political career

 On 2 July 2005, McNeill was a demonstrator in a Make Poverty History march in Edinburgh when the 31st G8 summit met at Gleneagles Hotel in Perthshire.

 As Convener of the Cross Party Group on Palestine, she was a United Nations observer at the 2006 Palestinian legislative election.
 Later in 2006, she visited Lebanon in the aftermath of the war there.

 In 2007, McNeill narrowly retained the Glasgow Kelvin seat with a reduced majority in the wake of public opposition to the national Labour government's invasion of Iraq, a policy she opposed.
 Following the election, she was appointed Scottish Labour Spokesperson for Children and Early Years and subsequently Spokesperson for Europe, External Affairs and Culture.

 McNeill lost Glasgow Kelvin in 2011 but was elected on the Glasgow regional list in 2016.
 She is currently the Shadow Cabinet Secretary for Justice.
 In addition to this, she is Deputy Convenor of the Social Security Committee, a new committee created in response to the increase in devolved powers given by the Scotland Act 2016.
 She is also a substitute member for the Delegated Powers and Law Reform Committee and the Local Government and Communities Committee.

 McNeill nominated Anas Sarwar in the 2021 Scottish Labour leadership election.

 At the 2021 Scottish Parliament election McNeill was supported as a Labour Co-operative candidate for the first time.
 She contested the constituency seat of Glasgow Shettleston but was returned to Parliament as a Glasgow regional list member again.

-MacNeill was one of 5 Labour MSPs who was absent for a Scottish Parliament vote calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.
+McNeill was one of 5 Labour MSPs who was absent for a Scottish Parliament vote calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.

+McNeill was the Labour candidate for Glasgow Baillieston and Shettleston constituency at the 2026 Scottish Parliament election.
+She was re-elected list MSP in the 2026 Scottish Parliament election.